Rotary vane pump: Uses

 Vane pumps are commonly used as high-pressure hydraulic pumps and in automobiles, including supercharging, power-steering, air conditioning, and automatic-transmission pumps.
 Pumps for mid-range pressures include applications such as carbonators for fountain soft-drink dispensers and espresso coffee machines.
 Furthermore, vane pumps can be used in low-pressure gas applications such as secondary air injection for auto exhaust emission control, or in low-pressure chemical vapor deposition systems.

 Rotary-vane pumps are also a common type of vacuum pump, with two-stage pumps able to reach pressures well below 10−6 bar.
 These are found in such applications as providing braking assistance in large trucks and diesel-powered passenger cars (whose engines do not generate intake vacuum) through a braking booster, in most light aircraft to drive gyroscopic flight instruments, in evacuating refrigerant lines during installation of air conditioners, in laboratory freeze dryers, and vacuum experiments in physics.
 In the vane pump, the pumped gas and the oil are mixed within the pump, and so they must be separated externally.
 Therefore, the inlet and the outlet have a large chamber, perhaps with swirl, where the oil drops fall out of the gas.
 Sometimes the inlet has louvers cooled by the room air (the pump is usually 40 K hotter) to condense cracked pumping oil and water, and let it drop back into the inlet.
-When these pumps are used in high-vacuum systems (where the inflow of gas into the pump becomes very low), a significant concern is contamination of the entire system by molecular oil backstreaming.
+When these pumps are used in high-vacuum systems (where the inflow of gas into the pump becomes very low), a significant concern is contamination of the entire system by molecular oil back streaming.

+History

+Like many simple mechanisms, it is unclear when the rotary vane pump was invented.
+Agostino Ramelli's 1588 book Le diverse et artificiose machine del capitano Agostino Ramelli ("The Various and Ingenious Machines of Captain Agostino Ramelli") contains a description and an engraving of a rotary vane pump along with other types of rotary pumps, which suggests that the design was known at the time.
+In more recent times, vane pumps also show up in 19th-century patent records.
+In 1858, a US patent was granted to one W. Pierce for "a new and useful Improvement in Rotary Pumps", which acknowledged as prior art sliding blades "used in connection with an eccentric inner surface".
+In 1874, a Canadian patent was granted to Charles C. Barnes of Sackville, New Brunswick.
+There have been various improvements since, including a variable vane pump for gases (1909).